macastrogimenez/MyPPCPRepo/Assignment2/exercise03/textual_answers_exercises03.md

 Definitions:

-- Conflicting actions: Given an execution e ∈E, we say that actions a, b ∈e are conflicting iff they are accesses on the same (non-volatile) variable and at least one of them is a write access.
+- Conflicting actions: Given an execution e ∈ E, we say that actions a, b ∈e are conflicting iff they are accesses on the same (non-volatile) variable and at least one of them is a write access.

 - Correctly synchronized programs: A program is correctly synchronized iff none of its executions contains data races.